-Adding the five shooters from this article to the chart from my book, we see both consistencies and inconsistencies (see next page).
+Adding the five shooters from this article to the chart from my book (Table 2), we see both consistencies and inconsistencies.
 The pattern of firearm use among older males (father, stepfather, or brother) remains largely consistent.
 The psychopathic shooters came from families where there was legal gun use.
 The traumatized shooters came from families where there was illegal gun use.
-Firearms use in the families of psychotic shooters does not appear to have played a significant role.
+Firearm use in the families of psychotic shooters does not appear to have played a significant role.